Mastering the Skies: The Dawn of Commercial UAV Drones

 Additive manufacturing will allow drone design teams to capitalize on parts with complex geometries more easily and efficiently than is possible with traditional manufacturing methods.
 Balancing the iron triangle is further enhanced by new materials that are available through additive manufacturing to reduce weight while protecting performance by maintaining strength and stiffness.

 Despite a 16-year difference, current drone technology has already surpassed manned aircraft in endurance, range, safety and cost-efficiency.
-As the demand for commercial drones rises, this discrepancy in capabilities is only expected to increase.
-Unmanned flight will add greater stealth, advanced sensing, payload diversity, range, long flight endurance, autonomy and communications capabilities.
+As demand rises in the commercial drones market, this discrepancy in capabilities is only expected to increase.
+Unmanned flight will add greater stealth, advanced sensing, payload diversity, range, better flight time, autonomy and communications capabilities.

 It’s no wonder that unmanned aerial vehicles have spiked in popularity; because they operate on electricity, they require no gas and emit less carbon, thus providing a more eco-friendly alternative to airplanes and delivery trucks.
 They also contribute to time and cost reduction in most applications and can save man-hours, costs and perform hazardous or unreachable tasks.